Harrix/Markdown-Formatted-Licenses/cc-by-4.0.md

    1. If You Share the Licensed Material (including in modified form), You must:

-      a. retain the following if it is supplied by the Licensor with the Licensed Material:
+      A. retain the following if it is supplied by the Licensor with the Licensed Material:

          i. identification of the creator(s) of the Licensed Material and any others designated to receive attribution, in any reasonable manner requested by the Licensor (including by pseudonym if designated);